|

 This hike is best on a clear day, because from the summit of Powell Butte, which is an extinct volcano, you can see Mount St. Helens, Mount Hood, AND Mount Adams.

-We saw a clear day in the forecast, woke up to some sun, and booked it out to the trailhead before the precious winter sun went away.
+On our last visit, we saw a clear day in the forecast, woke up to some sun, and booked it out to the trailhead before the precious winter sun went away.

 The hike starts from a relatively small trailhead with plenty of parking for a weekday, but I’m sure it gets packed on weekends.